logikal-io/pyorbs/docs/sections/usage.rst

 files that are further specified within the appropriate requirements files using the ``-r`` or ``-c`` options.

-.. note:: Whether a lockfile is out-of-date is assessed using a hash of the concatenated
+.. note:: Whether a lockfile is outdated is assessed using a hash of the concatenated requirements
-    requirements and constraints files which is stored in the header of each lockfile.
+    and constraints files which is stored in the header of each lockfile.

 In case you only want to generate or re-generate lockfiles you can use the ``orb --freeze`` or ``orb -f`` command.
 You can also specify the Python executable with this command when necessary using the ``-e`` or ``--exec`` option.
+Finally, you can use the ``orb --test`` or ``orb -t`` command for checking whether your lockfiles are up-to-date.

-.. tip:: You can freeze multiple requirements files in one run by specifying a folder instead of a
+.. tip:: You can freeze or test multiple requirements files in one run by specifying a folder
-    single file with the ``--reqs`` or ``-r`` option.
+    instead of a single file with the ``--reqs`` or ``-r`` option.
 This can be useful when you need to manage multiple requirements files for different environments for example.

 Glowing Orb
 -----------